-49. Whether a Tribunal concludes that the Misconduct was intentional will be a material factor when determining any sanction to be imposed.

-- 50. Factors tending to show that the Misconduct was intentional include where: - the Member involved or the Member Firm's senior management or a responsible individual intended or foresaw that the likely or actual consequences of their actions or inaction would amount to a falling short of professional standards of conduct; - the Member involved or the Member Firm's senior management or a responsible individual permitted the Misconduct to continue notwithstanding that they knew that their actions breached the relevant rules, standards or procedures or the Member Firm's management or internal control systems; - the Member involved or the Member Firm's senior management or a responsible individual was influenced to commit the Misconduct by the belief that it would be difficult to detect: - the Member deliberately took decisions relating to the Misconduct knowing that he was acting outside his field of competence; - the Member or Member Firm intended to benefit financially from the Misconduct, either directly or indirectly; and/or - the Member repeated the Misconduct notwithstanding being aware that to do so would involve breaching the relevant rules, standards, or procedures.
+- 50. Whether a Tribunal concludes that the Misconduct was intentional will be a material factor when determining any sanction to be imposed. - 51.
+Factors tending to show that the Misconduct was intentional include where: - a. the Member involved intended or foresaw that the likely or actual consequences of their actions or inaction would amount to a falling short of professional standards of conduct; - b. the Member involved permitted the Misconduct to continue notwithstanding that they knew that their actions breached the relevant rules, standards or procedures; - c. the Member involved was influenced to commit the Misconduct by the belief that it would be difficult to detect; - d. the Member deliberately took decisions relating to the Misconduct knowing that he was acting outside his field of competence; - e. the Member intended to benefit financially from the Misconduct, either directly or indirectly; and/or - f. the Member repeated the Misconduct notwithstanding being aware that to do so would involve breaching the relevant rules, standards, or procedures.